temon/mindtalk-for-wordpress/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Mindtalk is a social channel.
 This plugins is Add Mindtalk share button and widget on Wordpress.
-You can also customize your link and title every button on your content.
-From Admin panel you can setting where the button showing.

 == Description ==